piotr-oles/use-transition-effect/README.md

 to unblock the main thread.
 It uses [scheduler](https://www.npmjs.com/package/scheduler) package (from React) to schedule smaller units of work and coordinate it with React rendering.

+I wrote an article about this on Medium: **[Non-blocking `<canvas />` Rendering in Concurrent React](https://levelup.gitconnected.com/non-blocking-canvas-rendering-with-concurrent-react-f46032b03efa)**

 ## Installation

 This package requires [React 17+](https://www.npmjs.com/package/react) and [scheduler 0.20+](https://www.npmjs.com/package/scheduler)